zama-ai/tfhe-rs/tfhe/docs/Booleans/operations.md

 # Operations and Examples

-In thfe::booleans, the available operations are mainly related to their equivalent Boolean gates, i.e., AND, OR,...
+In thfe::boolean, the available operations are mainly related to their equivalent Boolean gates, i.e., AND, OR,...
 In what follows, an example of a unary gate (NOT) and one about a binary gate (XOR).
 The last one is about the ternary MUX gate are detailed, which gives the possibility to homomorphically compute conditional statements of the form ``If..Then..Else``.